Salthill: Events

 Salthill was, until 2007, home to one of the biggest non-fee paying air shows in Galway, the Salthill Air Show, which took place in June over Galway Bay.
 The show annually attracted over 100,000 people and generated over €1m in revenue.

 Salthill was a centre point for the 2008–09 Volvo Ocean Race, as well as the Round-Ireland Powerboat race in 2010.

-It is traditional, on Christmas Day, to jump into the sea from Blackrock Diving Tower.
+It is traditional on Christmas Day to jump into the sea from Blackrock Diving Tower.
 This event is now used a fundraiser for local charities in Galway.

 In the summer there are a number of different open water swimming events in Salthill.
 Known locally as "prom swims", these take place between Blackrock Tower and Grattan Beach.
-These range between 500m to 2.5km in length and typically run parallel to the shore.
-Each July, the annual Galway Bay Swim, a 10.5km open water swimming event, takes place from Aughinish in County Clare to Blackrock Diving Tower, in Salthill.
+These range between 500m to 2.5 km in length and typically run parallel to the shore.
+Each July, the annual Galway Bay Swim, a 10.5 km open water swimming event, takes place from Aughinish in County Clare to Blackrock Diving Tower, in Salthill.
 This event is used as a fundraiser for local charities in Galway.